ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **B. Validate OTP provided by an Individual so that the individual can be authenticated based on OTP**

 The system receives OTP based authentication request with the parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, Id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, OTP.
-Please refer Git for more details on [**data definition**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Biometrics%20Data%20Definition_V2.docx).
+Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition).
 1. The system validates if the transaction id matches with transaction id value of OTP Generate Request
 2. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 3. Validates if the OTP in the i/p parameter is same as the OTP triggered for the individual to the registered phone number and/or e-mail
-4. The system validates the validity of the OTP (For points 2 and 3 - The system regenerates the unique key using the logic < product_id >_< encoded token_id >_< txn_id > < MUA Code >; The system calls the core kernel validator component by passing OTP and the unique key and receives a validation response)
+4. The system validates the validity of the OTP (For points 2 and 3 - The system regenerates the unique key using the logic < product_id >_< encoded token_id >_< txn_id > < MUA Code >; the system calls the core kernel validator component by passing OTP and the unique key and receives a validation response)
 5. Constructs the authentication response based on validation results
 6. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
 7. Provides UIN token, idType, indication of what type of attribute was used for Auth (Id, Ad, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (Name, DOB, etc, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code